coyotebryant/coyotebryant.github.io/index.md

 # Welcome!

-Hello and thanks for stopping by!
-Please [Click here](cv) to see a summary of my CV, and [click here](assets/files/cv.pdf) to download a full print version.
+Hello there, and thanks for stopping by!

-Also, while you're here, check out my blog: [click here](posts) to scroll posts from the most recent.
+Please [Click here](cv) to see a summary of my CV, and [here](assets/files/cv.pdf) to view or download a detailed, printable version.